convictional/convictional-blog/_posts/2020-06-29-shipping-policy.md

 _Below is a sample shipping policy that can be used as a template for your own policies:_

-We offer Free Shipping for all orders over $x and a flat rate of $x for all orders under $x in (geo)
+*   We offer free shipping for all orders over $x and a flat rate of $x for shipping on all orders under $x in (geo)

-**Tracking your order**

-When your order is shipped you will receive an order confirmation with a tracking number.
-If you don’t receive this email, please check your spam or junk folder.
-If you still haven’t received it, please email us at customer service and we’ll send it to you again right away.
+*   Order confirmations will include a tracking number.
+If you do not receive this confirmation email, please check your spam or junk folder.
+If you still have not received it, please email customer service (address) and we will send it to you shortly.

-Please note that if your order contains multiple items, they may arrive in separate packages.
-Products on our site may be shipped directly from our merchant community.
+*   Please note that order containing multiple items may arrive in separate packages.
+Products on our site may be shipped directly from the vendor.

-Based on the shipping method offered by our merchants your order will be shipped by Canada Post, USPS, UPS, DHL, FedEx, CanPar etc. You will receive a tracking number with every order so you will always be aware of which carrier is delivering your package.
+*   Based on the shipping method offered by our partners your order will be shipped by Canada Post, USPS, UPS, DHL, FedEx, CanPar etc. You will receive a tracking number with every order so you will always be aware of which carrier is delivering your package.

-**Shipping times**

-Most of the items on [Retailer Name] ship between 1-3 business days.
-Some items are made by our merchants just for you so may take a little longer (believe us, it is worth the wait!).
-If you need an item to arrive at a certain time, please email us at customer service and we will see what we can do.
+*   Most of our partners ship between X-Y business days.
+Some custom or handmade items may be subject to longer shipping times.
+If you need an item to arrive at a certain time, please email us at customer service.

-Based on the shipping method used by the merchants on our platform shipping can take anywhere from 3-10 business days.
-For more questions regarding shipping times or methods please take a look at the ‘Shipping Tab’ located on each product page.
+*   Based on the shipping method used by the merchants on our platform shipping can take anywhere from X-Y business days.
 This will indicate the approximate amount of time it will take for your order to arrive.

-**International orders**

-International orders are subject to shipping charges depending on the shipping address.
-If you have questions about this in advance, please email us at customer service.
+*   International orders are subject to shipping charges which depend on the shipping address.
+If you have questions about this in advance, please email customer service.

 ## Implementation